pefati/GoldenFriends-bukkit/README.md

-This is a version in bukkit (of the first ones) of the goldenfriends, which already means that you can see more or less as it is.
+This is a bukkit version (one of the first) of the goldenfriends, I leave it so you can see more or less how it is done (and as a portfolio to see how I code more or less).

-The original that is for sale is in Bungeecord, with MySQL storage system and connection with other proxies with Redis.
+I remind you that the original that is for sale is made in Bungeecord, with a Mysql storage system and connection to other proxies with redis.

 Link: https://builtbybit.com/resources/goldenfriends.52121/